-Apart from Character encoding, time and date is another area, where many programmers struggle, including me.
-Even senior developers lost between GMT, UTC, day light saving and between leap seconds.
-Frankly speaking, It’s not easy to deal with time zones without making any mistake, then add day light savings and effect of that.
-Problems becomes worse if you using trial and error method, because you will never able to solve your problem by doing that.
-There are so many things which can go wrong and there are equal number of misconceptions.
-Things like, whether date contains time-zone or not can confuse you like hell, converting UNIX time to other time-zone can freak you out, forget about clock synchronization and delays.
+Apart from Character encoding, time and date are other areas, where many programmers struggle, including me.
+Even senior developers lost between GMT, UTC, daylight saving and between leap seconds.
+Frankly speaking, It’s not easy to deal with time zones without making any mistake, then add daylight savings and efficiency of that.
+Problems become worse if you using trial and error method because you will never able to solve your problem by doing that.
+There are so many things which can go wrong and there is an equal number of misconceptions.
+Things like, whether date contains time-zone or not can confuse you like hell, converting UNIX time to another time-zone can freak you out, forget about clock synchronization and delays.
 I hope many of your misconception about time will go away and you will build sound fundamental about Time, by reading this classic article.

 This article describes common misconceptions about Uniform Resource Locator (URL) encoding, then attempts to clarify URL encoding for HTTP, before presenting frequent problems and their solutions.
-While this article is not specific to any programming language, it illustrate the problems in Java) and finish by explaining how to fix URL encoding problems in Java, and in a web application at several levels.
-You will learn basics of URL grammar, general URL syntax in HTTP and other protocol.
-This article also explores common pitfalls of URLs e.g. character encoding, reserved character at different part of URL, and URL encoding/decoding issues.
+While this article is not specific to any programming language, it illustrates the problems in Java) and finish by explaining how to fix URL encoding problems in Java, and in a web application at several levels.
+You will learn the basics of URL grammar, general URL syntax in HTTP and other protocol.
+This article also explores the common pitfalls of URLs e.g. character encoding, reserved character at a different part of URL, and URL encoding/decoding issues.
 If you are a Java programmer, then you will also learn about how to handle URLs in Java application, the right way.
-How to construct URL and using Apache commons HTTP client library.
-Finally it also suggest best practices or dealing with URLs e.g. you should encode URLs when you build them, making sure your URL-rewrite filters deal with your URL correctly and many more.
-In short, a must read article for any web developer and programmer.
+How to construct URL and using Apache Commons HTTP client library.
+Finally, it also suggests best practices or dealing with URLs e.g. you should encode URLs when you build them, making sure your URL-rewrite filters deal with your URL correctly and many more.
+In short, a must read an article for any web developer and programmer.

-This is another article, which is very important for web developers, programmers and blogger.
-SEO is too big to ignore, since many programmers are also blogger, it’s important to learn few basics of Search Engine Optimization to help Google find their content and present to other fellow programmers.
-Since no company can survive without web presence in today’s inter-connected world, SEO becomes even more important.
-If you own start-up, selling any product, then SEO is something to care about.
+This is another article, which is very important for web developers, programmers, and blogger.
+SEO is too big to ignore since many programmers are also a blogger, it’s important to learn a few basics of Search Engine Optimization to help Google find their content and present to other fellow programmers.
+Since no company can survive without a web presence in today’s interconnected world, SEO becomes even more important.
+If you own a start-up, selling any product, then SEO is something to care about.
 All programmers, especially web developers can largely benefit from this article.
-Remember, Search Engine Optimization is vast and very dynamic subject, and also varies between different search engines e.g. Google, Yahoo, and others.
-So, In order to master this topic you will always need to update your knowledge.
+Remember, Search Engine Optimization is a vast and very dynamic subject, and also varies between different search engines e.g. Google, Yahoo, and others.
+So, In order to master this topic, you will always need to update your knowledge.

-C programming language have the concept of “undefined behavior”.
-Undefined behavior is a broad topic with a lot of nuances and that’s one reason of Why some of the programmers like Java, less number of undefined behavior, less confusion, more stability and more peace.
+C programming language has the concept of “undefined behavior”.
+Undefined behavior is a broad topic with a lot of nuances and that’s one reason of Why some of the programmers like Java, less number of undefined behavior, less confusion, more stability, and more peace.
 Many seemingly reasonable things in C actually have undefined behavior, and this is a common source of bugs in programs.
-Beyond that, any undefined behavior in C gives license to the implementation (the compiler and run time) to produce code that formats your hard drive, does completely unexpected things, or worse.
-Read this excellent article to deep dive on sea of undefined behavior.
+Beyond that, any undefined behavior in C gives license to the implementation (the compiler and runtime) to produce code that formats your hard drive, does completely unexpected things, or worse.
+Read this excellent article to deep dive into a sea of undefined behavior.

-This question was ask by one computer programming student in StackOverFlow.
-Just like we learn a lot about general programming concepts e.g. operating system, algorithm, data-structure, computer architecture, and other stuff, its also important to know about security.
-Though Security is vast topic ranging from encryption/decryption, SSL, web security, obfuscation, authentication, authorization etc, a basic minimum knowledge is must for every programmer.
+This question was asked by one computer programming student in StackOverflow.
+Just like we learn a lot about general programming concepts e.g. operating system, algorithm, data-structure, computer architecture, and other stuff, it’s also important to know about security.
+Though Security is a vast topic ranging from encryption/decryption, SSL, web security, obfuscation, authentication, authorization, etc, a piece of basic minimum knowledge is a must for every programmer.

-This is the bonus article, but must read for every Programmer.
-In order to write high performance application in any programming language e.g. Java or C++, you ought to know fundamental latency numbers e.g. how much time it take to read a variable from memory, from L1 Cache, from L2 cache, from random read in SSD and from disk.
-How much time it take to lock unlock on mutex, to send a data packet from one city to another or doing a round trip on same data center.
-These latency numbers are independent of any programming language and part of core knowledge, a developer must have to write high frequency low latency applications.
-Good thing about this link is that it also provides you comparative analysis of how these latency numbers have evolved over the years.
+This is the bonus article but must read for every Programmer.
+In order to write the high-performance application in any programming language e.g. Java or C++, you ought to know fundamental latency numbers e.g. how much time it takes to read a variable from memory, from L1 Cache, from the L2 cache, from the random read in SSD and from disk.
+How much time it takes to lock unlock on a mutex, to send a data packet from one city to another or doing a round trip on the same data center.
+These latency numbers are independent of any programming language and part of core knowledge, a developer must have to write high-frequency low latency applications.
+A good thing about this link is that it also provides you a comparative analysis of how these latency numbers have evolved over the years.
 You can see what these latency numbers were in 2006 and what they are now.